HE-Arc-ODI/19p-tp2-githubflow-tp2m/README.md

 <img src="images/heading-after.png" width="500" height="auto" alt="git workflow workshop heading with css style">

-You decide that one of you **(Programmer A) will resolve issue number 1** while the other person **(Programmer B) will resolve issue number 2**.
+You decide that one of you **(Programmer A) will resolve the first issue** while the other person **(Programmer B) will resolve the second issue**.
 When you begin working on your weekly projects, you will always be pairing.
 So programmer A represents "pair 1" and programmer B represents "pair 2".

 **Note: Only one line in the `index.html` file needs to be modified.**